Our Team

 Gwindy Foote

-Gwindy is the Bloomers Teacher Aide at Kindred.
+Gwindy is an Aide at Kindred.
 She brings five years of experience in early childhood education and a strong, hands-on perspective shaped by her experiences as a parent and grandparent.

 Gwindy entered the field through an unexpected career transition and quickly found that working with children was where she felt most at home.
 She believes that building relationships begins by getting down to a child’s level—showing respect, helping children feel important, and ensuring they feel cared for and valued.